Navigation

 • All sidebar buttons

-All of these work with the dock modifier keys.
+All of these elements work with the dock modifier keys.
 Hold down Cmd/Ctrl or Shift to send to the right/top dock respectively.

 Common shortcuts